palantir/gradle-git-version/readme.md

 `VersionDetails` caches calls to `git` with Gradle's [`Provider<ExecOutput>`](https://docs.gradle.org/current/javadoc/org/gradle/process/ExecOutput.html#getResult()).
 External calls can be  expensive, especially if called repeatedly across multiple projects.
 Caching prevents running the same `git` command more than once in a single build.

+> [!WARNING]
-If the state of the git repo changes within a single gradle session (e.g. a task in the build does `git commit`), `VersionDetails` might reflect the outdated state of your repo.
+> If the state of the git repo changes within a single gradle session (e.g. a task in the build does `git commit`), `VersionDetails` might reflect the outdated state of your repo.

 However, changes to the state of your repo between gradle builds i.e. two runs of gradle...
 ```bash